1.1 Name and address of responsible party

 For dial-in over the phone: Information concerning the incoming and outgoing phone numbers, country name, start and end time.
 Where applicable, other connection data such as the IP address of the device may be stored.

 Text, audio and video data: Where applicable, you have the option of using the chat, question or survey functions in an “online meeting”.
 The text input which you provide will be processed in this respect in order to display it in the “online meeting” and to record it where applicable.
 In order for video to be displayed and audio to be reproduced, the data from the microphone on your device and from any video camera your device may have will be processed accordingly for the duration of the meeting.
-You can switch off or mute the camera or microphone yourself at any time through the “Zoom” applications.
+You can switch off or mute the camera or microphone yourself at any time through the “Microsoft Teams” applications.

 In order to participate in an “online meeting” and access the “meeting room”, you must at least provide your name.